 Review by And1Viper

 Harvest Moon is one of the most unique and appealing game series of all time.
 Back from the SNES days, Harvest Moon caught on quickly around the world and soon became a craze in America.
-Now, its no Zelda or Final Fantasy, but Harvest Moon has entertained a few generations with its laid-back farming, its creative system, and its wonderful adventures, and now, after the long wait, the newest entry into the Harvest Moon trilogy has final arrived: Harvest Moon: Magical Melody!
+Now, its no Zelda or Final Fantasy, but Harvest Moon has entertained a few generations with its laid-back farming, its creative system, and its wonderful adventures, and now, after the long wait, the newest entry into the Harvest Moon trilogy has final arrived: Harvest Moon: A Wonderful Life!

-The real deal, the most important part of any game, the big money you get the picture.
-The core of the Harvest Moon series and in MM of course, is the gameplay.
-In MM, the gameplay is vastly different from any before it.
-Natsume and Victor Interactive Software had taken a big risk to remove some key elements of the Harvest Moon series back in AWL, but have learned from their mistakes and returned them all to their fully glory.
+The real deal, the most important part of any game, the big money… you get the picture.
+The core of the Harvest Moon series and in AWL of course, is the gameplay.
+In AWL, the gameplay is vastly different from any before it.
+Natsume and Victor Interactive Software have taken a big risk to remove some key elements of the Harvest Moon series, but have done an outstanding job otherwise.

-There is so much gameplay to talk about that it'd be best for you to find out most of it on your own!
-Just know that Harvest Moon is back to the way everybody loves!
+There is so much to talk about the gameplay to talk about that it’d be best for you to find out most of it on your own!

 Play Time/Replayability: 10